shreeyasharda/ShreeyaSharda.github.io/_pages/about.md

 2. Increased focus on explainability and ethical considerations
 3. Improved cross-cultural capabilities
 4. **Increased collaboration between human researchers and AI systems**

-I am also passionate about taking an interdisciplinary approach to my research by leveraging tools such as cognitive psychology and social science to address these research topics.
-I am also interested in applying my work to healthcare.